abrawat16/Magento-Admin-Custom-Grid/README.md

 # magento-custom-grid

-- Create a custom grid in admin for "staff"
+- This extension creates a Staff Grid for the Magento Admin area.

-- Add a menu "Staff" with sub menu "Manage Staff"
+- This extension includes ajax functionality for Admin Grid area.

-- Customisable grid using ajax functionality
+Tested on Magento 1.8 above